Mark Austin, PhD

 Cynthia Negrey, PhD

-Dr. Negrey is an associate professor of sociology and currently serves as chair of the Sociology Department.
+Cynthia Negrey is professor and chair of the Sociology Department.
 She completed a BS in journalism and MA in sociology at Bowling Green State University and a PhD in sociology at Michigan State University.
 Her specialty areas are political economy, urban labor markets, and gender.
-She recently published a new book, Work Time: Conflict, Control, and Change (Cambridge, UK: Polity).
-Dr. Negrey routinely teaches undergraduate and graduate courses in Sociology of Economic Life, Sociology of Work, and Urban Sociology and a required course entitled Fundamental Assumptions of Sociology in the PhD program.
+She has published articles in Feminist Economics; Gender, Place & Culture; International Journal of Urban and Regional Research; Journal of Poverty; Journal of Urban Affairs; Regional Studies; and Urban Affairs Quarterly/Review.
+She recently published a new book, Work Time: Conflict, Control, and Change (Cambridge, UK: Polity, 2012) and wrote entries on the eight-hour day and the temporal dimensions and women’s and men’s employment in the new SAGE Encyclopedia on the Sociology of Work (2013).
+Dr. Negrey routinely teaches graduate electives in the Sociology of Work and Urban Sociology and a required course entitled Fundamental Assumptions of Sociology in the PhD program.
 She also has a formal affiliation with the PhD program in Urban and Public Affairs and teaches UPA 610, Urban Theory.
 Dr. Negrey took a two-year leave of absence from the University of Louisville in 1999-2001 during which time she was a study director at the Institute for Women’s Policy Research in Washington, DC.
 There she led a team that researched and co-authored a book-length report entitled Working First but Working Poor: The Need for Education and Training Following Welfare Reform.
 She has also been a consultant and co-author with colleagues in the Kent School of Social Work on reports and articles on welfare reform in Kentucky.

 Areas of research/expertise: political economy, gender.
 Link to SELECTED PUBLICATIONS.